 - Make sure the control surfaces are centered, use trims if needed.
 Now measure the control surface movement.
-Full elevator movement should be 5/8-3/4″ in each direction, aileron movement should be about the same.
+Full elevator and aileron movement should be 5/8-3/4″ in each direction.
 When setting the control surfaces for neutral use the middle of the wing as your guide for what is level.

 - Mount the receiver to the bottom of the wing as far forward as the servo wires will allow I cut a slot in the keel to pass the receiver through so the keel held the receiver in place crossways.
 I had to pass one set of servo wires through the slot to connect to the receiver.
 Tape the servo wires down to the wing to hold them in place.

 - Attach the battery to the bottom of the wing using velcro as far forward as the JST adapter wire will allow.

 - Insert your heaviest loaded rocket motor into the motor mount